jasonish/evebox/README.md

 # EveBox

-EveBox is a web based Suricata "EVE" event viewer for Elastic Search.
+EveBox is a web-based Suricata "EVE" event viewer for Elasticsearch.

 - Homepage and documentation: https://evebox.org